ajay-dhangar/ajay-dhangar.github.io/docs/react/styles-and-assets/adding-images-fonts-and-files.md

 title: Adding Images, Fonts, and Files in a React App
 sidebar_label: Images Fonts and Files
 sidebar_position: 6
+tags: [react, create-react-app, images, fonts, files, assets, react-scripts, react-dom, react-app]
+description: "Learn how to work with images, fonts, and files in a React application.
+Manage and utilize these assets effectively to create visually appealing and interactive web experiences."
 ---

 In this guide, we'll explore how to work with images, fonts, and files in a React application.
 These assets are essential for creating visually appealing and interactive web experiences.
 We'll cover everything you need to know to manage and utilize these assets effectively.